railsinstaller/railsinstaller-windows/README.md

    [Inno Setup Quick Start Pack](http://www.jrsoftware.org/isdl.php#qsp), ensure iscc.exe is in your PATH
 1. Hackety hack!!!
 Type it like you mean it!!!
+   Meaning implement your feature in the railsinstaller project code.
 1. Download and build all components on the stage

     > rake build